mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **App Service Plan:** A PaaS service designed as an enterprise grade web application service.
 Every web app you create runs inside of an App Service plan.
 Multiple apps can run inside of a single App Service plan.

 You can create a default C# ASP.NET web app in visual studio and then very quickly deploy this to the App Service.
-Many other programming languages are supported as well.
+Many other programming languages are also supported.
 You sacrifice a large amount of control over the platform/hardware in exchange for easy maintenance and autoscaling.

 The following pricing tiers are available in App Service:
 - Free - no-cost